naufalmuafi/bank-customer-churn-prediction/Project_Documentation.md

 ### Handle Imbalanced Data with Resample

-The target feature, 'Exited,' exhibited imbalanced data.
-We addressed this by oversampling the minority class.

-### Category Feature Encoding

-Categorical features such as 'Geography' and 'Gender' were encoded into binary values (0s and 1s) using one-hot encoding.
+The target feature, 'Exited,' exhi- In aiming to achieve the optimal version of the model, this project will utilize the Grid Search Cross Validation method to determine the best parameters for the model.ncoded into binary values (0s and 1s) using one-hot encoding.

 ### Correlation Analysis